dayton-outar/shillings/docs/MARKETING/INDUSTRY/JM.md

 1. **[GK Capital Management Limited](https://gk-capital.com/):** A subsidiary of GraceKennedy Financial Group offers brokerage services for trading on the JSE.

+See [Brokers/Member Dealers](https://www.jamstockex.com/investors/brokers/) for more Stock Brokerage Firms that could be working within the industry.

 ## Communities and Thought Leaders

 ### Communities